jameswolensky/marker-groups.nvim/README.md

   -- Virtual text display & highlight groups max_annotation_display = 50, -- truncate long annotations
-  -- Customize highlight groups (names).
-These will be used for rendering.
-  -- Provide your own groups to integrate with your colorscheme. highlight_groups = {
+  highlight_groups = {
     marker = "MarkerGroupsMarker",
     annotation = "MarkerGroupsAnnotation",